-The Prague Metro system is easy to navigate and consists of three lines: Line A (Green), Line B (Yellow), and Line C (Red).
+While the system is very intuitive, learning how to use Prague Metro efficiently starts with understanding its three lines: Line A (Green), Line B (Yellow), and Line C (Red).
 The metro operates daily from approximately 5:00 AM to midnight (24:00).
-The entire network, including all stops, can be seen on the official Prague Metro scheme.
-But to How to use Prague metro like a local you need to understand a few moments and rules.
+The entire network, including all stops, can be seen on the official Prague Metro map.

 Metro Basics and Transfer Stations